NAJMA845/nextfit-memory-allocator/README.md

   - **Java Swing**: Used to build the graphical user interface (GUI).
 It provides a set of lightweight (all-Java language) components for building user interfaces.

 - **Tools**:
-  - **IDE**: The project was developed using **JetBrains IntelliJ IDEA** as the code editor for writing, compiling, and testing the Java code.
+  - **IDE**: The project was developed using **visual Studio Code** as the code editor for writing, compiling, and testing the Java code.
   - **JDK (Java Development Kit)**: JDK 8 or above is required to run and compile the Java code.

 - **Version Control**: